 Here are some key points about eczema.
 More detail and supporting information is in the main article.

-- Eczema is likely related to conditions that adversely affect the skin's barrier function (including genetic factors, nutrient deficiencies, bacterial infection, and dry, irritated skin).9
+- Eczema is likely related to conditions that adversely affect the skin's barrier function (including genetic factors, nutrient deficiencies, bacterial infection, and dry, irritated skin)

-- Certain foods such as nuts and dairy can trigger the symptoms.5
+- Certain foods such as nuts and dairy can trigger symptoms

-- Eczema can also be triggered by environmental factors such as smoke and pollen.5
+- Eczema can also be triggered by environmental factors such as smoke and pollen

 - Treatment focuses on healing damaged skin and alleviating the symptoms

-- For some eczema will disappear completely, but for others it remains a lifelong condition.8
+- For some, their eczema will eventually disappear completely, but for others, it remains a lifelong condition